1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 When your language does not provide a way (or an easy way) to *refine* your types[^refinements], which is to make them more specific for the domain you are working on, you might instead document those refinements.
 For example, consider a method that returns a `String` value that must be a valid email address.
 This means that, by return types being covariant, methods which override that method must only return `String` values that are a valid email address or stronger (perhaps, a valid Gmail address).

-In the opposite direction, perhaps your method takes a tuple `(Int, Int)` which must have `x^2 + y^2 = 1`.
-A subclass can override that method and allow a weaker constraint if it wanted to, such as `x^2 + y^2 <= 1`.
+In the opposite direction, perhaps your method takes a tuple `(Int, Int)` which must have `x^2 + y^2 = 1` (point on the circumference of the circle).
+A subclass can override that method and allow a weaker constraint if it wanted to, such as `x^2 + y^2 <= 1` (point on the surface of the circle).
 It cannot, however, allow a stronger constraint, because this would break the contravariance of method parameter types.

 ### Preconditions and Postconditions

 Preconditions are requirements that a method wants to be true about the state of the program before it runs.
 For example, you might ask that before calling `advance` on a parser that you are not at the end of the string.
 Preconditions are contravariant[^sets_conds].
 They can only be weakened when overridden, not strengthened.
 You might for example have a parser implementation that allows for streaming parsing, in which case calls to `advance` may be called past the string in buffer currently.
+Strengthening a precondition would mean that someone might not satisfy all the preconditions of a method when they are programming to the superclass but receives the subclass.

 Likewise, postconditions are things about the state of the program that must be true after the method runs.
 They are covariant, so they can only be strengthened when overridden, not weakened.
+You can imagine some code that relies on the state of the program being a certain way after running a function, and so weakening a postcondition would break the program.

 ### Invariants

 Invariants are always true statements about your program that must never be broken.
-You can imagine that this is, well, invariant.
-For example, a parser invariant could be that we never go backwards in the input of the parser.
+You can imagine that this is, well, invariant: subclasses must never change the invariants.
+For example, a datetime class may have an invariant that the month is always between 1 and 12.
+You cannot weaken this to allow months out-of-range, and you cannot strengthen this to disallow users of the class from using certain months.

 A special type of invariant that always apply is the idea of encapsulation.
 It says that if a class allows its state to be modified through a set of methods, then those are the only methods that can modify that state.
 This means that a subclass that introduces new behavior cannot modify itself in ways that are not allowed by the superclass i.e. it must use the methods provided by the superclass to do so.
 This rule is called the "history rule".
 Of course, the subclass itself can define new mutable state and corresponding methods separately from the superclass.